-The Gist: I share how run WordPress on AWS Fargate and my reasons that supported that decision.
+The Gist: (Updated) I share how run WordPress on AWS Fargate and my reasons that supported that decision.
 This isn’t meant to be a tech heavy discussion but will touch on the technologies involved.
+UPDATE: added Terraform files used to create this solution

 In my earlier post Why I Love The Cloud I write about how cloud tech is empowering and enabling developers to do more on their own when compared to a few years ago.
 I offered this WordPress website as an example outlining the technology choices and requirements to get the site on the Internet.
 In this post I’d like to elaborate more on how this was accomplished to illustrate some advantages of the cloud.